cbolz/rhte-fy19/cloudforms-and-ansible-deep-dive/lab/index.md

 ### Power on target VM

 The following lab will use UI customization to illustrate how easy it is to add additional functionality to CloudForms.
 The example will use an Ansible Playbook which will be executed on a Virtual Machine.
 Ansible uses SSH to access the remote machine and therefore the VM has to be powered on.
 The following steps will power on a Virtual Machine which we later use as the target for the Ansible Playbook.

+:warning: ***WARNING*** Please note that screenshots doesn't represent the actual name of the machine

 1. Navigate to ***Compute*** -> ***Infrastructure*** -> ***Virtual Machines***